All examples assume two nodes that are reachable by their short name and IP address:

 [ONE] # crm_resource --resource my_first_svc --force-stop

-If you now run crm_mon in interactive mode (the default), you should see (within the monitor interval - 2 minutes) the cluster notice that my_first_svc failed and move it to another node.
+If you now run crm_mon in interactive mode (the default), you should see (within the monitor interval of 2 minutes) the cluster notice that my_first_svc failed and move it to another node.

 - Configure Fencing